Eimaen/MusixmatchClientLib/README.md

 **MusixmatchClientLib** is a .NET library designed to interact with Musixmatch client API easily.
 This project also contains an information about Musixmatch's hidden endpoints to work with.

+## Lol, someone from their team starred the project, there was a hope that `MusixmatchClientLib.Exploits` would have to be removed 🥳

 ## TODO
 Definitions:
 - **W**: Work in progress